-DANGER: Always replace the light bulb on an interior or exterior light fixture with the correct bulb for that light.
-Always be sure light is tuned off and bulb is cool before removing a bulb.
-Take proper precautions on a broken bulb to prevent lacerations.
+DANGER: Always replace the light bulb or light fixture with the correct bulb or matching fixture for that light.
+Always be sure power is tuned off and bulb or fixture is cool before removing.
+Take proper precautions on a broken bulb or fixture to prevent lacerations.
 Failure to heed these warnings could cause fire, property damage, personal injury, or death.